mchlmmc/CirnOS/README.md

 - Format your rPi's SD card as FAT32, using a tool such as SD Association's SD Memory Card Formatter <https://www.sdcard.org/downloads/formatter_4/>.
 - Make sure the root directory in the SD Card is empty, and that the SD Card has only one volume.
 - Copy all files from ROOTDIR into the root of the SD Card.
-- Copy cirnos from OBJ into the root of the SD Card.
+- Copy cirnos.img from OBJ into the root of the SD Card.
 - Edit main.lua to control the rPi.

 # Building